sudhanshu-j/SuperCarSphere/README.md

 5. Usage

-       The website allows users to explore different supercars through a dynamic and visually appealing interface.
+       The webpage allows users to explore different supercars through a dynamic and visually appealing interface.
 Users can swipe through cars, view detailed information, and enjoy smooth animations and transitions as they browse.